 - Software evolution and software security

-programming languages, software engineering, software evolution, refactoring, static analysis, dynamic analysis, IDEs, developer tools, software evolution, software security, software composition
+programming languages, software engineering, software evolution, refactoring, static analysis, dynamic analysis, IDEs, developer tools, software evolution, software security, software composition, empirical studies

 The graduate student will have a shared lab space with an available personal computer at the Computer Science Department, Hunter College, City University of New York, New York, NY, USA.
 The Ph.D. program mentioned earlier is part of the Computer Science Department, The Graduate Center, City University of New York.

-Successful candidates will receive a stipend of $25K US/year, which may include part-time teaching obligations.
+Successful candidates will receive a stipend of $26,128 US/year, which may include part-time teaching obligations.
 Funding will be renewable annually based on performance.
-Funding is available for up to two years with additional funding beyond the initial two years based on future availability.
+Funding is available for up to five years and includes tuition and low-cost individual and family health insurance eligibility.
 Successful candidates will also be encouraged to apply for additional internal and/or external funding when appropriate.